fbpx

 Atomic Picnic is set to be released in late 2023 (“We’re still figuring out some of the release specifics”) but Lamhut gladly shares a valuable lesson the company learned during development.
 “Never underestimate how naming schemes, specific folders, and file organization can do wonders when you need to onboard a new member on a highly complex project.
 The time we spent on figuring out our Studio’s Project Organization Structure has been paying off dividends!”

-Play the Atomic Picnic demo on Steam.
+Atomic Picnic is out now on Steam.

 Eric Bartelson